Types of Pearls

 At Aquarian Pearls we specialise in Sea (salt) Water Pearls.
 The 4 main types of Sea Pearls are Akoya, South Sea Golden, South Sea White and Tahitian.

 The Akoya pearl is a saltwater cultured pearl from the Akoya oyster (Pinctada fucata martensii).
 For nearly 100 years, Akoya pearls grown off the coast of Japan have been the classic pearl of choice, as they are the most abundant type of saltwater pearl with quick production time and the longest cultured history

 Akoya pearls are best known for their perfectly round shape and sharp, reflective, pinky, luster.

 While exceptions do exist, most Akoya pearls produced today range in sizes from 4 to 10 mm.
 The shape is most commonly round, which makes them a popular choice for making strands and jewellery.

 South Sea White Pearls

-Their large size, limited culturing area, and extended growth period all combine to make South Sea pearls the rarest of all pearl types.
+Their large size, limited culturing area, and extended growth period all combine to make White South Sea pearls the rarest of all pearl types.
 Found in colours ranging from optic white to a light cream, these pearls are prized by collectors and designers alike.
 The luster of South Sea pearls, is soft and luxurious.